dbt-labs/docs.getdbt.com/website/docs/guides/explorer-qs.md

 5. Agree to the terms of service and click the **Complete Registration** button.
 6. Wait about 30 seconds, you’ll be in the dbt Cloud project for this course and already connected to a data warehouse.

-## Project overview and latest run status
+## Performance
 <Lightbox src="/img/quickstarts/dbt-cloud/explorer_performance_tab.png" width="100%" title="dbt Explorer performance tab" />
+dbt Explorer will show you your project's most executed models, longest model executions, most failed models and tests, and most consumed models all in one place: The performance tab.

+### Hands-On
+- Trigger the Daily Prod job to run again
+- Explore the Performance tab on the Project Details page
+  - Which model took the longest over the last two weeks?
+Over the last month?
+  - Which model failed the most tests?
+  - Click on the model that took the longest to run in the Longest model executions graph
+    - What is the average duration time over the last two weeks?
+Over the last month?
+    - How often is the model being built?
+What is the Model Test Failure Rate?

+## Resources

 With dbt Explorer, you can view your project's resources (such as models, tests, and metrics), their lineage, and model consumption to gain a better understanding of its latest production state.
 Navigate and manage your projects within dbt Cloud to help you and other data developers, analysts, and consumers discover and leverage your dbt resources.

 ### Hands-On
-- Explore the **Model** tab
+- Explore the Model tab
+  - Pick a model.
+What’s its row count?
+  - Use the test results drop down to see if  this model’s tests passed.
+What other models does it depend on?
-  - Which job took the Longest?
+- Explore the Tests Tab
-  - Which job/jobs failed?
-Why?
+  - What tests do we see?
+Which tests have warnings?
+Failures?

-- Explore the **Sources** tab
+- Explore the Sources tab
   - What sources can we see?

-- Explore the **Tests** Tab
-  - Did we run the right test?
-Which tests were missing?
-Why?
+Which sources have stale data?
+Which sources have fresh data?

-- Explore **Exposures**
+- Explore Exposures
-  - Check Quality and where they came from
+  - Use the lineage graph to find an exposure.
+Which  models and metrics does the Exposure reference?

 ## Lineage